Course Catalog 2024-2025

 WRT 118nw Colloquium: Topics in Writing-Nature and Wilderness: Science, Meaning and Space (4 Credits)

 The human relationship with nature is one of the most important questions in the world.
-Are we part of nature?
-Are we destroying it?
-Can we save it?
-Can it save us?
+Are humans part of nature?
+Are humans destroying it?
+Can humans save it?
+Can nature save humanity?
 And what is nature, anyway?
-Is it the opposite of “human” or is it the truth at our core?
-This course delves into these philosophical and practical questions, entering into ongoing conversations in the humanities, science, literature, and activism on topics ranging from the value of “wilderness” to controversies around GMOs and the question of what harm humans may do by “colonizing” uninhabited planets.
+Is it the opposite of “human” or is it the truth at the core of humanity?
+This course delves into these philosophical and practical questions, entering into ongoing conversations in the humanities, science, literature and activism on topics ranging from the value of “wilderness” to controversies around GMOs and the question of what harm humans may do by “colonizing” uninhabited planets.
+Restrictions: WRT 118 may be repeated once with a different topic.
 Enrollment limited to 15.
 (E) WI

 Fall